Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 If you have a food-motivated dog, it’s imperative to learn what foods are toxic to your pet.
-Please don’t assume that he can eat anything that you can, including lemons.
-Citrus fruits contain organic compounds that are poisonous to your pup.
+Please don’t assume that they can eat anything that you can, including lemons.
+Citrus fruits contain organic compounds that may be poisonous to your pup if ingested in large amounts.
 We suggest playing it safe.
 Only give your canine friend foods and treats formulated for dogs.
-He’ll be a lot happier and healthier in the long run.
+They’ll be a lot happier and healthier in the long run.

 Featured Image Credit: stevepb, Pixabay